 Here you will find a list of contact details for external services providing confidential, non-judgemental, and anonymous support.
-These services are also great for if you are supporting someone else with their welfare.
+These services are also great for supporting someone else.
 Don't worry if you are unsure as to which resource to use, they are all equally good; we have chosen a few to provide more specific helpline coverage for various welfare concerns not already covered in this booklet.
 Remember, you can also always come to the college welfare team with any concerns you may have.